hltcoe/sandle/README.md

 ### Demo

-A Docker Compose configuration is provided to run the demo.
+A Docker Compose configuration is provided to run the demo.  `npm` is used to set up the development environment for the web interface (which runs on the [Vue](https://vuejs.org) web framework) and build the interface for production.
 Because Docker Compose looks in parent directories for the `docker-compose.yml` file, you can build the interface and run the demo in one line.
 Change directories to the `demo` subdirectory and do: